mghosh00/PopulationMCMC/README.md

 |`init_phase_its`|`int`|The number of iterations for the initial phase of the inference|`500`|

 Once these have been chosen, call `simulation.run()` to perform the inference, and `simulation.plot_traces()` to plot the traces of all the chains.
 An optional parameter, representing the chain id, can be passed to the plotting function.
 In this case, only the specified chain will be plotted (`id = 1` corresponds to the chain with the target distribution).

+## Documentation
+All classes are documented on readthedocs.io [here](https://populationmcmc.readthedocs.io/en/latest/).

 ## References
 Jasra, A., Stephens, D. A. & Holmes, C. C. (2007).